microsoft/VoTT/README.md

     cd VoTT
     git checkout v2
     npm install
-    npm run
+    npm start
    ```

    Important to note that when running with `npm`, both the electron and the browser versions of the applications will start.
-The only major difference is that electron can access the local file system.
+One major difference is that electron can access the local file system.